lyannaliu/lyannaliu.github.io/modelsandmethods.md

 All four sub-models predict the probability of a song being a 'hit' (a song that appears on the target test playlist) and will be fed into a logistic regression model to combine the four predictions into a final class prediction.
 The result of the ensemble model will then feed into the final metal earner model - along with the output from the Last.FM model - to produce a final list of recommended songs.

 <h3 id="3.1">3.1 Data Preparation</h3>
 The input into the LastFM Model is a randomly selected song (called the `target track`) from a randomly selected playlist (called the `target playlist`).
-Given the `target track` and `target playlist`, a static dataframe of similar songs is generated by search the LastFM `track database` (dataset) for the below features and building a dataframe with each row corresponding to a related song:
+Given the `target track` and `target playlist`, a static dataframe of similar songs is generated by searching the LastFM `track database` (dataset) for the below features to build a dataframe with each row corresponding to a related song.

 _Identification of relevant songs_
 - Related songs by tag: any song that has at least one of the same tags associated with the target song will be added as a row; the number of tags in common with the target song will be stored as ‘tag_frequency’.
 This is a numerical variable.
 - Related songs by artist: any song that is attributed to the same artist as the target song will be added as a row; the feature ‘same_artist’ will be added to the dataframe as a categorical variable; all of the songs found from this search will be given a ‘1’ since they were sung by the same artist; any song that was previously found by tag identification will be given a ‘1’ or ‘0’ for ‘same_artist’ as appropriate.

 _Addition of more variables to the above identified songs_